 What are the chances of getting a job?

 Factors contributing to shortage of physicians

-General and many specialist physician roles including palliative medicine specialist, cardiologist, paediatrician and emergency medicine specialist appear on Immigration New Zealand's immediate or long-term skill shortage lists.
+General and many specialist physician roles including palliative medicine specialist, cardiologist, paediatrician and emergency medicine specialist appear on Immigration New Zealand's regional and long-term skill shortage lists.
 This means the Government is actively encouraging skilled physicians from overseas to work in New Zealand.

 The shortage of physicians is due to:

 - New Zealand's growing and ageing population, which means increasing demand for physicians to deal with illnesses and diseases